inonoob/pirowflo/Readme.md

 won't see the Software revision string and won't perform the reset!
 If you do you will see 2 Device Information with the first havoing PnP up thing "device information pnp device" !!!

+In order to get this working: [link](https://git.kernel.org/pub/scm/bluetooth/bluez.git/commit/?id=d5e07945c4aa36a83addc3c269f55c720c28afdb)

+remove the code part from the source and compile the source.
+By doing this you repair the issue.
+As it is not documented how to remove it via the main.conf file in etc.

 ## Resources:

 ### Waterrower Serial